openml/openml-r/README.md

 To cite the OpenML R package in publications, please use our paper entitled [`OpenML`: An `R` Package to Connect to the Machine Learning Platform `OpenML`](http://dx.doi.org/10.1007/s00180-017-0742-2).
 You can also [download the Bibtex file.](https://citation-needed.springer.com/v2/references/10.1007/s00180-017-0742-2?format=bibtex&flavour=citation).

+See also [here](https://www.openml.org/cite) for further information on how to cite the OpenML project itself.

 # Installation of the package

 - Install the stable version from [CRAN](https://cran.r-project.org/web/packages/OpenML/index.html)